Support Page Content

 Next Symposium: June 16-21, 2026

 The NorCal Wind Conducting Symposium, founded by Dr. Robert Halseth at Sacramento State in June 1994, is back for its 29th year in 2026!
-The Symposium will be back again at Capistrano Hall on the Sacramento State campus.
 Open to adult conductors, the six-day Symposium will provide a safe, nurturing environment of professional development in which to improve conducting skills, rehearsal techniques, and wind literature awareness.

-Work one on one with our Guest Artist Clinician (TBA) and the Sacramento State School of Music Director of Bands, Dr. Matthew Morse.
+Work one on one with our Guest Artist Clinician, Dr. John Lynch, and our current Sacramento State Director of Bands, Dr. Matthew Morse.

 The Symposium provides a unique opportunity for up to 20 Participant/Conductors to receive podium time and instruction in front of a 45-piece wind ensemble.
 Additionally, an unlimited number of Auditor/Observers will also be accepted.
 Registration is required.

-The Symposium will begin on Sunday afternoon, June 21, with an approximately two-hour readthrough/rehearsal of the repertoire set with the band, which will be made up of the Symposium Participant/Conductors and Auditor/Observers, and local Sacramento musicians, conducted by our clinicians.
+The Symposium will begin on Sunday afternoon, June 21, with an approximately two-hour readthrough/rehearsal of the repertoire set with the band, which will be made up of the Symposium Participant/Conductors and Auditor/Observers, and local Sacramento musicians, conducted by our clinicians, Dr. John Lynch, Dr. Matthew Morse, and our Symposium Founder, Dr. Robert Halseth.

 The Symposium will wrap up on Friday, June 26 following that morning’s rehearsal.